| Moving with children We stress careful planning in every

 children?
 Sure, the company transferred Dad or Mom, but why do the kids have

 to "suffer" as a result of a parental transfer?
+Children also need to buy into the

 moving process and be recognized as an important part of the family's move.